- Planning an Event on Nantucket

 We are happy to support events that build community, support local businesses, attract visitors, and energize our island.

 If you are planning an event on-island please contact our office so that we may help determine what permits your special event will require.
-Review our Special Event Policy, fill out an online application and the Town’s event coordinator, Carlisle Jensen, will review and respond to you within 7 business days.
+Review our Special Event Policy (PDF), fill out an online application and the Town’s event coordinator, Carlisle Jensen, will review and respond to you within 7 business days.

 The Town of Nantucket defines a “Special Event” as any event that is: